Top steam iron brands for 2019

 By Georgia Wilson

-Choose the best steam iron for you, as our experts reveal the best, worst and most reliable brands on the market.
+Our experts reveal the best, worst and most reliable steam iron brands on the market.

 How we find the best and most reliable steam iron brands

 We've compiled an at-a-glance expert overview of how the various iron brands compare, including average test scores and our exclusive Which? reliability ratings.

 - Average test score - find out which brands consistently release new steam irons that impress our lab experts.

 - How reliable it is - we uncover the brands making irons that are likely to let you down.

 - How owners rate it - steam iron owners reveal whether or not they'd recommend a brand to a friend.